andipchauhan/Django_Practice/README.md

+## VENV
+When I activate a virtual environment, it works globally within my shell session.
+I can navigate to any folder, even restricted ones, and any dependencies I install will still be stored inside the virtual environment without affecting those folders.
+Also, all commands will use the dependencies installed in the virtual environment.

 ## Django Practice and Notes

 - when we extend a template in django, the extended template gets the context of parent template